-Sometimes, Shop class may bring down a brainy student's ego because it requires a completely different set of skills than math, science, and English.
+Sometimes, shop class may bring down a brainy student's ego because it requires a completely different set of skills than math, science, and English.
 Stereotypical nerds are not always shown at being good with their hands.
-Naturally; the Jerk Jock or the Dumb Muscle often excels in this subject.
+Naturally, the Jerk Jock or the Dumb Muscle often excels in this subject.

 Now stop screwing around and add some examples!

 - Archie Comics sometimes shows the students going to Shop.

 - Skyhold Academy Yearbook: An Alternate Universe Fic of Dragon Age: Inquisition, the titular academy's various industrial arts classes are taught by Mr. Blackwall, as a nod to the fact that he builds a rocking griffon in the source material.
 After the events of the first story, he opens up the old undercroft and adds a metalsmithing course to the shop class options, and his gifts to his fellow teachers on assorted holidays are usually things he has made himself while teaching the kids.